devnalwa/csc207-alife-simulation/README.md

 # alife-simulation-dev-kohei

+1. A Life Simulation

+2. Dev Nalwa and Kohei Kotani

+3. Citation

+4. Report

 In this experiment, there is 1 cooperator and 9 defectors creating a population of 10.
 The cycle runs 100 times.
 Our prediction is that by the end of the 100 cycles, the mean cooperation probability will be 0 because